-FOCUS K3D - Foster the Comprehension and Use of Knowledge intensive 3D media PUBLIC ANNUAL REPORT 2009 www.focusk3d.eu FOCUS K3D is a coordination action that aims to exchange and disseminate novel ideas and techniques in the emerging research field of semantic 3D media, contribute to identify current issues in knowledge intensive 3D media, trace future research and technological directions, and establish new partnerships to promote innovative projects, addressing a highly multi-disciplinary community, both from academia and industry: - Scientists not only in Computer Graphics but in all the disciplines that make strong use of 3D modelling and simulation; - Professional developers of tools for 3D content creation and management, and - Creators of digital 3D content.
+FOCUS K3D - Foster the Comprehension and Use of Knowledge intensive 3D media PUBLIC ANNUAL REPORT 2010 www.focusk3d.eu FOCUS K3D was a coordination action that aimed to exchange and disseminate novel ideas and techniques in the emerging research field of semantic 3D media, contribute to identify current issues in knowledge intensive 3D media, trace future research and technological directions, and establish new partnerships to promote innovative projects, addressing a highly multi-disciplinary community, both from academia and industry: - Scientists not only in Computer Graphics but in all the disciplines that make strong use of 3D modelling and simulation; - Professional developers of tools for 3D content creation and management, and - Creators of digital 3D content.

-Summary of Activities The project focuses on four application scenarios, considered in Application Working Groups (AWGs): - Medicine and Bioinformatics; contact: Frederic.Cazals@sophia.inria.fr - Gaming and Simulation; contact: Wolfgang.Huerst@cs.uu.nl - Computer-Aided Design & Engineering (CAD/CAE) and Virtual Product Modelling; contact: Andre.Stork@igd.fhg.de - Archaeology and Cultural Heritage; contact Marios.Pitikakis@cereteth.gr Based on specific questionnaires designed for each AWG (still available from the project web portal), and also on in-depth interviews of selected stakeholders, the consortium prepared peer-reviewed state-of-the-art reports on 3D Shapes and Semantics in the four AWG subject areas, which were published in spring 2009 and can be freely downloaded from the web portal.
+Summary of Activities The project focused on four application scenarios, considered in Application Working Groups (AWGs): - Medicine and Bioinformatics; contact: Frederic.Cazals@sophia.inria.fr - Gaming and Simulation; contact: Wolfgang.Huerst@cs.uu.nl - Computer-Aided Design & Engineering (CAD/CAE) and Virtual Product Modelling; contact: Andre.Stork@igd.fhg.de - Archaeology and Cultural Heritage; contact Marios.Pitikakis@cereteth.gr Based on specific questionnaires designed for each AWG (still available from the project web portal), and also on in-depth interviews of selected stakeholders, the consortium prepared peer-reviewed state-of-the-art reports on 3D Shapes and Semantics in the four AWG subject areas, which were published in spring 2009 and can be freely downloaded from the web portal.
 These reports then led to position papers as a basis for discussions of the existing problems and of the way forward in semantic 3D media at AWG-specific workshops held in the summer of 2009.
 Position papers, workshop material, and reports of the workshop outcomes are also available for download from the web portal.
-All the collected material is currently being used to elaborate a Research Roadmap in 3D Shape Semantics scheduled for the beginning of 2010.
-This roadmap will be presented to stakeholders for discussions at the FOCUS K3D final conference in Sophia Antipolis (France) on February 11&12, 2010, after which a final version of the roadmap will be widely disseminated to conclude the project.
-Important work areas Each state-of-the-art report was intended to draw a picture of the current use of 3D geometry and knowledge in the different application domains and to provide a catalog of existing knowledge technologies, domain ontologies and related initiatives and projects.
+All the collected material was used to elaborate a Research Roadmap in 3D Shape Semantics in the beginning of 2010.
+This roadmap was then presented to stakeholders for discussions at the FOCUS K3D final conference on Semantic 3D Media in Sophia Antipolis (France) on February 11&12, 2010.
+The conference provided interesting insights on novel ideas and applications in the emerging research field of semantic 3D media and content.
+The programme featured six keynote talks and an invited talk given by a representative of the Commission.
+Technical sessions and European project presentations completed the programme.
+The conference addressed scientists not only in Computer Graphics but also in all the disciplines that make strong use of 3D modelling and simulation; professional developers of tools for 3D content creation and management; publishers/dealers of online 3D repositories; creators of digital 3D content.
+Key event of the programme was the presentation of the research road map envisaged by FOCUS K3D that was discussed with the participants during a panel session.
+Based on the comments received there, a final version of the roadmap was prepared to conclude the project.
+The roadmap is being widely disseminated by the project partners and available for download from the project web portal.
+It will serve as the baseline document for the consortium partners in their future research activities on 3D shape semantics.

+Important work areas

+Each state-of-the-art report was intended to draw a picture of the current use of 3D geometry and knowledge in the different application domains and to provide a catalog of existing knowledge technologies, domain ontologies and related initiatives and projects.
 The reports reflect the diversity of the status of applicable knowledge intensive methodologies in the respective domains.

 A WG Medicine and Bioinformatics